DolphDev/PSV/readme.md

 ##Usage:

-To open the file, it is best to use python's `with` statement
+To open the file, it is best to use python's `with` statement.
+You also can use the libraries inbuilt file loader

     import fatstax
     import csv

     with open('dataset/example-dataset.csv', encoding="utf-8", newline='') as csvfile:
         rows = csv.DictReader(csvfile, delimiter=",")
+        api = fatstax.Api(rows)

-        api = fatstax.FatStax(rows)
+    api = fatstax.load(fatstax.load("dataset/example-dataset.csv", newline="", encoding="utf-8"))

 This will put all of yours rows in memory.